pulumi/pulumi/docs/design/formats.md

 another.
 However, CocoGL is used in a very specific way when it comes to Coconut packages, plans, and deployments.

-Specifically, when it comes to deployments, each vertex represents a resource object, complete with properties, and each edge is a dependeny between resources.
+Specifically, when it comes to deployments, each vertex represents a resource object, complete with properties, and each edge is a dependency between resources.
 Such a graph is required to be a DAG so that resource ordering is well-defined.
 Each such graph represents the outcome of some deployment activity, either planned or actually having taken place.

 Subtly, the graph is never considered the "source of truth"; only the corresponding live running environment can be the